3 A Theory of Requirements Engineering - Part II

 Figure 3.1 and Figure 3.2 show two behaviours for the ground braking system.

 A synonym for ‘behaviour’ is ‘scenario’.
-In practice, scenarios can be represented using a variety of textual and graphical notations that are more stakeholder-friendly than the notation in Figure 3.1 and Figure 3.2.
-For example, behaviours can be described as UML use case scenarios, domain stories, or given-when-then scenarios of Behaviour Driven Development.
-These techniques will be described in Chapter 15 and Chapter 20.
-The concept of behaviour is also fundamental in process models, state machines, and for the definition of stakeholder goals, machine requirements and domain assumptions.
+In practice, scenarios can be represented using a variety of textual and graphical notations that are more stakeholder-friendly than the notation used in Figure 3.1 and Figure 3.2.
+For example, behaviours can be described as UML use case scenarios, domain stories, or given-when-then scenarios from Behaviour Driven Development.
+These techniques will be described in Chapter 18 and Chapter 20.
+The concept of behaviour is also fundamental to process models, state machines, and for the definition of domain goals, machine requirements and domain assumptions.

 Properties

-Listing all conceivable behaviours of a system and classifying each one individually as either desirable or undesirable would be tedious and impossible.
-A simpler approach is to formulate properties that characterize whole sets of behaviours as either desired or undesired.
+Listing all conceivable behaviours of a system and classifying each one individually as either desirable or undesirable would be tedious and never-ending.
+A more practical approach is to formulate properties that characterise entire sets of behaviours as either desired or undesired.

 Properties can be formulated in natural language and formal logic.
 For example, two properties for the ground braking system are: